sandialabs/InterSpec/README.md

 This InterSpec Software was developed with funds from the Science and Technology Directorate of the Department of Homeland Security.

  ## Privacy Policy
-The stand-alone InterSpec apps for iOS, Android, Windows, macOS, and Linux, provided by Sandia National Laboratories, do not collect any personal information or send or store data external to your device.
+InterSpec apps built by Sandia National Laboratories, do not collect any personal information or send or store data external to your device.
 InterSpec locally stores preferences you may change in the app as well as spectra you load, explicitly saved states, and the app state when it is exited.
 This information does not leave your device, and can be deleted by removing the application data folder in the operating system's standard location for the app.